Removing Management Packs with Powershell

 1. Pingback: System Center Service Manager information(blog) overview - System Center Service Manager

-2. Hassan Ibrahim says:
+2. Hassan Ibrahim's avatar Hassan Ibrahim says:

 I Cannot remove Microsoft.Demo.IncidentSLAManagementPack.library.